 Women losing interest in sex

 Tanya and Usmaan were everyone’s envy – the perfect couple you secretly love to hate.
 In love for three years, marriage seemed a cakewalk with their sort of chemistry.
-There was no problem which could not be solved with amazing sex and pillow talk.
-But 5 months into the relationship, things began to change.
-Tanya no longer reached out for sex, and when Usmaan did, it seemed it was more a drudgery for her than an expression of love.
+There was no problem which could not be solved with fantastic sex and pillow talk.
+But five months into the relationship, things began to change.
+Tanya no longer reached out for sex, and when Usmaan did, it seemed it was more drudgery for her than an expression of love.
 Nothing else had changed, she was still in love, yet it was not the same.
 What happened?

 Men and women are assumed to have different expectations from the bedroom – a result of biology and social conditioning.
 Does one gender lose interest in sex, especially with the same partner, before the other?